njt1nn3s/njt1nn3s/README.md

 I go by any pronouns(mainly she/her) depending on my pony ^-^

-pls dni if you're transphobic, hobophibic, racist, etc.
+pls dni if you're a raging transphobic, hobophibic, racist, etc.

 ﹌﹌﹌